pdibenedetto/MacPass/README.md

 * The website is available under https://macpass.app
 * Until the issue is resolved please disable the automatic plugin update in the plugin settings to prevent any malicious activity.
-* MacPass will refuse to load unsigned or wrongly signed plugins if you uncheck the "load unsecure plugins"
+* MacPass will refuse to load unsigned or wrongly signed plugins if you uncheck the "load unsecure plugins".
+This is the default behaviour.
+If you have not change this, you're set!
 * If plugins get disabled due to a version downgrade in the bundled plugins.json file, check "load incompatible plugins".
 This setting does **not** enable unsigned plugins to be loaded!
 * Releases are **not**  published on the website or vie the https://macpassapp.org url.
 * Only use releases on the official [Github page](https://github.com/MacPass/MacPass/releases).